 Assuming you have done nothing under the ETS in terms of obtaining an exemption (<50Ha Blocks) if you are going to replant, your liability is zero.
-If you are considering a and use change and therefore permanent deforestation, you may have a ETs liability to consider.
-There can be significant so contact us for advice.
+If you are considering a land use change and therefore permanent deforestation, you may have a ETS liability to consider.
+These can be significant so contact us for advice.

 Post 1989 forest owners